God's Favorite Idiot: Development

 In December 2020, Netflix gave a 16-episode series order to God's Favorite Idiot.
 Ben Falcone and Melissa McCarthy were set to star and executive produce via their On the Day Productions.
 Michael McDonald would direct and executive produce, after previously working with Falcone and McCarthy on Nobodies.
 Steve Mallory joined as an executive producer in February 2021.

 Casting

 Alongside the series announcement, Ben Falcone and Melissa McCarthy were cast.
 In February 2021, Yanic Truesdale, Usman Ally, Ana Scotney, Chris Sandiford, and Steve Mallory were cast.
 Leslie Bibb and Kevin Dunn were cast a month later.

 Filming

 Filming began in Byron Bay, Ballina and Lismore in northern New South Wales in March 2021.
 Filming wrapped in early June 2021 after shooting only eight episodes.
-The series was expected to wrap in November 2021.
-The other batch of eight episodes will shoot on a later date.
+The series was expected to wrap production in November 2021.
+The other batch of eight episodes were slated to shoot on a later date, but no further information has been provided as to when.

 Music

 Fil Eisler is the composer for the series.